platalytics/arduino-yun-sdk/README.md

 # Arduino Yún SDK

-Before you dive in to setting up the SDK for your device there are some instructions that need to be followed along.
+Before you dive into setting up the SDK for your device, follow instructions below.

 1. Expand disk space using https://www.arduino.cc/en/Tutorial/ExpandingYunDiskSpace
-2. You need a `linux`-based environment to setup
+2. You need a Linux based environment (Mac works too) to setup
 3. Make sure you have `expect` utility installed

-    Get on **Ubuntu** executing following command in terminal
+    Get `expect` on Ubuntu/Debian

         $ sudo apt-get install expect